coral-xyz/xnft/docs/instructions/create-a-review.md

 (This comment handling is subject to change in the near future)

+## Additional Constraints

+- The provided `Install` account is owned by the author (signer)
+- The author does not own the xNFT/master token account being reviewed

 ## Accounts

 | Name           | Signer | Writable | Description                                                                       |